aralroca/aralroca.com/posts/first-steps-in-webgl.md

 <img src="/images/blog-images/shaders.png" class="center" alt="WebGL Shaders" />

-Each WebGL program that we are going to run is composed by two shaders functions; the **vertex shader** and the **fragment shader**.
+Each WebGL program that we are going to run is composed by two shader functions; the **vertex shader** and the **fragment shader**.

-Almost all the WebGL API is for running in different ways these two functions (vertex and fragment shaders).
+Almost all the WebGL API is made to run these two functions (vertex and fragment shaders) in different ways.

 ### Vertex shader

-The job of the vertex shader is to compute the positions of the vertex.
-The result (**gl_Position**) is able to locate points, lines and triangles on the viewport.
+The job of the vertex shader is to compute the positions of the vertices.
+With this result (**gl_Position**) the GPU locates points, lines and triangles on the viewport.

-To write a triangle, we are going to create this vertex shader:
+To write the triangle, we are going to create this vertex shader:

 ```js
 const vertexShader = `#version 300 es